Oops! Sorry!!

 Starting Seeds in Rockwool

-Soak rockwool cubes in water for 30 minutes.
-Place seeds in the cube’s pre-cut holes (6–12 for small seeds like lettuce or herbs; 1–2 for larger seeds like tomatoes or zucchini).
-Fill cubes halfway with vermiculite for small seeds, or fully for larger seeds.
-Place cubes in the seedling tray and label each for easy identification.
-Add ¼ inch of water to the tray each morning to keep seeds moist.
+Soak cubes in water for 30 minutes.
+Place seeds in pre-cut holes (6–12 for small like lettuce/herbs; 1–2 for larger like tomatoes/zucchini).
+Fill halfway with vermiculite for small seeds, fully for larger.
+Place in tray and label.
+Add ¼ inch water each morning.

 Chart showing indoor and outdoor light schedules for Tower Garden seedlings in vertical hydroponic gardening